godot-jolt/godot-jolt/README.md

 - Shape margins are used, but are treated as an upper bound and scale with the shape's extents
 - Manipulating a body's shape(s) after it has entered a scene tree can be costly
 - Contact impulses are estimations and won't be accurate when colliding with multiple bodies
+- Contact reporting for kinematic bodies is partially opt-in, at a potentially [heavy performance/memory cost][jst]

 Also consider this note from Jolt's [documentation][jdc]: